Knight shares surge on reports of potential deal offers

+* Getco LLC and Virtu LLC said to be interested in firm

-NEW YORK Shares of Knight Capital Group (KCG.N) were up nearly 16 percent on Monday following reports that rivals might be preparing to bid for part or all of the electronic trading firm.
+NEW YORK Nov 26 Shares of Knight Capital Group were up nearly 16 percent on Monday following reports that rivals might be preparing to bid for part or all of the electronic trading firm.

 Knight has been approached separately by Getco LLC and Virtu Financial LLC about its market-making operation, according to people familiar with the talks, and possibly to buy the firm outright, reports have said.